 To improve my own technique I discovered a series of videos by Dr Paul Lam.
 My attention was drawn to his program developed in conjunction with the Arthritis Council of Australia, to help people of all ages and levels of disability to enjoy the benefits of T’ai Chi.
 This program was specially designed to offer better safety and more effective healing.
 It can also be tailored to the requirements of those people who are older and may not wish to learn the more difficult T’ai Chi forms or their martial art aspects.

-I was fortunate to be able to attend Dr Lam’s first UK training workshop in 2001, and with his tuition over the years am an authorised instructor for his T'ai Chi for Arthritis & Back Pain, T'ai Chi for Diabetes, Tai Chi for Osteoporosis & Falls Prevention and T’ai Chi for Energy programs and now enjoy passing on the benefits to others.
+I was fortunate to be able to attend Dr Lam’s first UK training workshop in 2001, and with his tuition over the years was an authorised instructor for his T'ai Chi for Arthritis & Back Pain, T'ai Chi for Diabetes, Tai Chi for Osteoporosis & Falls Prevention and T’ai Chi for Energy programs for over 16 years and am passionate about passing on the benefits of T’ai Chi to others.

 I have attended many T’ai Chi for Health workshops run by Dr Lam, and also his Master Class workshops in the US studying Sword, Fan forms, and Sun Style 73 (where my primary teacher was Master Kam Lau Fung, who has won an amazing 6 international gold medals for Chen style).
-In recent years I have assisted Dr Paul at his UK workshops and had articles published in his international news letters.
+In recent years I have assisted Dr Paul at his UK workshops and had articles published in his international news letters, and have created my own program aimed at the older less able and those with dementia related illness.

-I am a registered traditional Sun style Instructor with the Deyin Taijiquan Institute and have trained under Faye & Tary Yip & Prof. Li Deyin in Sun style hand & sword form and Yang sabre form.
+I am a registered traditional Sun style Instructor with the Deyin Taijiquan Institute and have trained under Faye & Tary Yip & Prof. Li Deyin in Sun style hand & sword form and Yang sabre.

 I am an Affiliated Master Instructor for Ability Martial Arts Association (AMAA) and fully insured.
 All my starter classes are conducted using a 13 part traditional Sun style form or Dr Lam’s modified health Sun form together with associated Qi Gong exercises to introduce the benefits that can be offered to all ages by T’ai Chi.
 Students can progress by adding more demanding Sun movements or, if they wish, by progressing to traditional Sun style 38, 42, 73, 97 or Long Yang, sword and fan forms.